-- For 2021 the minimum base for determining the tax is 0.0% of the net worth on the last day of the immediately preceding taxable year (0.5% for 2020). - Companies may offset tax losses against ordinary net income obtained in the following twelve periods, without prejudice to the presumptive income for the year.
-Tax losses generated before the entry into force of Law 1819 of 2016 may be offset without any time limitation. - Excess of presumptive income over ordinary income may be offset with the ordinary net income, within the following five years.
-Until taxable year 2016, there was the possibility of applying inflation adjustments to the excess of presumptive income. - Income taxpayers who enter transactions with economic associates or related parties abroad are required to determine for income tax and supplementary tax purposes the transfer pricing study, in accordance with current regulations. - Companies may apply tax discounts for taxes paid abroad, donations, and by paid Industry and Commerce Tax, and others.
+- For 2022 the minimum base for determining the tax is 0.0% of the net worth on the last day of the immediately preceding taxable year. - Companies may offset tax losses against ordinary net income obtained in the following twelve periods, without prejudice to the presumptive income for the year.
+Tax losses generated before the entry into force of Law 1819 of 2016 may be offset without any time limitation. - Excess of presumptive income over ordinary income may be offset with the ordinary net income, within the following five years, adjusted for inflation until taxable year 2016. - From 2004 income taxpayers who enter transactions with economic associates or related parties abroad are required to determine for income tax and supplementary tax purposes the transfer pricing study, in accordance with current regulations. - Companies may apply tax discounts for taxes paid abroad, donations, and for paid industry and commerce tax, and others.